yoren/gravityflow/readme.txt

 - Updated to only add workflow notification events if a step has been configured for the form.
 - Updated choices for the notification events setting to be translatable.

+- Fixed an issue which caused all the Zapier feeds for a form to be processed on the Zapier step.
+Requires Zapier 1.8.3.
+- Fixed an issue with feed conditional logic evaluation for the Zapier step.
 - Fixed an issue with the license validation logging statement.
 - Fixed an issue with including the timelines with the printout from the entry detail page.